fx2301/packet_capture_feature_extraction/README.md

 # Why

-Packet capture tooling generally limits you to pre-conceived workflows or is so general as to not solve your problem.
+Packet capture tools generally limit you to pre-conceived workflows or are so general as to not solve your problem.

 # What